Air Fryer Chicken Wings

 Raw chicken pieces seasoned with spices on a baking tray.

-Depending on the size of your air fryer you may need to cook the wings in batches so that it isn’t overloaded.
+Note: Depending on the size of your air fryer, you may need to air fry chicken wings in more than one batch.

 Air fried chicken wings in an air fryer tray.